rhysd/vim.wasm/README.md

 expires, the interpreter resumes state and continues execution.

 By this mechanism, JavaScript's asynchronous wait looks as if synchronous wait from C world.
-At first I used Emterpreter and it works.
-However, there are several issues.
+At first I used Emterpreter and it worked.
+However, there were several issues.

-- It splits Vim code into two parts; pure Wasm code directly run and Emterpreter byte code run on an interpreter.
+- It splits Vim sources into two parts; pure Wasm code directly run and Emterpreter byte code run on an interpreter.
 I needed to maintain large functions list which should be compiled into Emterpreter byte code.
 When the list is wrong, Vim crashes
 - Emterpreter is not so fast so it slows entire application
 - Emterpreter makes program unstable.
 For example JS and C interactions don't work in some situations